Gene Steratore: Retirement from NFL

-On June 22, 2018, NFL Senior Vice President of Officiating Alberto Riveron announced Steratore's retirement.
+Steratore's retirement as an NFL referee was announced by the circuit's Senior Vice President of Officiating Alberto Riveron on June 22, 2018.
+He was the fourth referee to retire during the 2018 offseason along with Ed Hochuli, Jeff Triplette and Terry McAulay.

 CBS Sports and Turner Sports

 Following retirement, he joined CBS Sports as a rules analyst.
 CBS had not had a rules analyst on its staff since firing Mike Carey following the 2015 season.
-In addition to providing analysis for NFL officiating, Steratore also contributes in a similar role for the network's college football coverage, College Basketball on CBS and NCAA March Madness on CBS/TBS/TNT/truTV.
-Steratore is unusual in that most other networks have not used a rules analyst for basketball or for college football.
+In addition to providing analysis for NFL officiating, Steratore also contributes in a similar role for the network's college football coverage, college basketball coverage and NCAA March Madness on CBS/TBS/TNT/truTV.
+Steratore is unusual in that most other networks have not used a rules analyst for basketball or college football.

 Personal life

 Steratore lives in his native Washington, Pennsylvania, a suburb of Pittsburgh.

-Gene has an older brother, Tony, who was also an NFL official, retired after the 2020 season.
+Gene has an older brother, Tony, who was also an NFL official until the 2021 offseason, when he retired.
 His father, Gene Steratore Sr., was a college football official and basketball referee.

 Steratore and his brother are the co-owners of Steratore Sanitary Supply in Washington, Pennsylvania, outside of their NFL officiating duties.